rez-go/constraints/README.md

 When attempting to restructure errors in my project, I realized that errors could be classified into two classes: API errors, and data errors.

-Trying to map data errors made me realized one thing: a data is considered invalid because it violates rules, or in another term, constraints.
+When we are talking about data-related errors, most are instances are coming from data validation.
+An error which coming from a validation process should provide enough information about why the data is considered as invalid, i.e., the rules or constraints it violated.

+For example, we define `TooShortError`.
+We expect it to contains details about how is the minimum before a value is considered invalid.
+So, the error is actually containing information about the constraint.
+Rather than defining the errors, we could just make a generic error, something like `DataValidationError`, and make it holding the information about the constraint(s) a data is violating.
+Let the presentation layer translate it based on the consumer.

-A good data-related error, provides information which constraint(s) the data violates.
-And this information should be able to be passed through the systems down to the end-user interface (UI).
-We want the constraints to be structured so that it could be nicely passed as understandable data to other systems, including to be humanized.
+We want the constraints to
+be structured so that it could be nicely passed as understandable data to other systems, including to the end-user presentation layer, which could be translated to any human language.

 ## Design